MiguelBorges1/MiguelBorges1/README.md

 I have several years of experience working with mobile technologies, both at vendors/manufacturers like Ericsson and Nokia, and Network Operators, like Vodafone 📶 📡

 However,</br>
-👀  I’ve allways been interested in Networking, Cloud technologies and Cybersecurity.</br>
+👀  I've become increasingly interested in networks, cloud technologies and cybersecurity </br>

 Therefore,</br>
-I dicided to learn more, so I could become a better professional ⌨️
+I decided to learn more in order to become a more complete professional ⌨️

 🕤 I'm currently learning part-time:</br>
 + Networking - Cisco, preparing for the CCNP ENCOR (350-401) Exam